 The history of the construction of the Jungfrau Railway is marked by blasting accidents, strikes and financial problems.
 It was not until 1912 that the section to the Jungfraujoch, 3,454 metres above sea level, was completed – nine years later than originally planned.
 It is noteworthy that the Eismeer to Jungfraujoch section first operated as an adhesion railway and then as a cogwheel system in the last section before the Jungfraujoch.
 Therefore, special locomotives for use with adhesion and cogwheel systems had to be acquired.
 It was not until 1951 that the entire railway was converted to a cogwheel system, thus simplifying operations.

 The Jungfrau Railway, more than 100 years after its launch, still runs today on the same stretch to the Eigergletscher station and through the 7-kilometre tunnel to Jungfraujoch.
 Otherwise, there is little reminder of the founding period.
 Modern rolling stock brings travellers in a considerably shorter time to the Jungfraujoch - Top of Europe, which has since become a world-famous destination.
 In 1912, the trip still took 1 ¼ hours, and now the travel time is only 35 minutes.
 On the Sphinx terrace, re-designed in 1996, guests can expect an unrivalled view across the high Alpine Aletsch region and the Swiss Plateau.
 The largest ice palace in the Alps offers an intensive insight into the interior of the glacier.
-The Snow Fun Park and the high-quality staging of "Alpine Sensation" - a journey through the history of the Jungfrau Railway construction - are additional attractions that make a trip to the Jungfraujoch worthwhile.
+The Snow Fun Park and the high-quality staging of "Alpine Sensation" - a journey through the history of the Jungfrau Railway construction - are additional attractions that make an excursion to the Jungfraujoch worthwhile.
 Four modern restaurants and two bars provide a wide range of cuisine.